LibreCAD/docs/guides/completion.rst

 Print Preview Window
 --------------------

 LibreCAD’s **Print Preview** displays the drawing on a virtual piece of paper.
 It allows adjustments to the layout prior to committing the drawing to paper.
-Open the print preview window by clicking the **Print Preview** icon |icon02| or by selecting **File -> Print Preview** and the print preview window is opened:
+Click the **Print Preview** icon |icon02| or select **File -> Print Preview** and the print preview window is opened:

 .. figure:: /images/doohickeyPrintPreview.png